 meets the requirements specified in regulation 37.

+[Regulation 38 amended in Gazette 31 Dec 2007 p.
+6511 and 6538.]

+38A.
+Nominee not required to comply with certain directions

+A nominee is not required to comply with a direction given to the nominee by his or her employer in relation to electrical work if the nominee reasonably considers that, if he or she were to comply with the direction, the work would not be carried out in accordance with these regulations.

+[Regulation 38A inserted in Gazette 31 Dec 2007 p.
+6511.]

 39. Application for licence

 (1) An application for the issue of a licence or renewal of the registration of a licence is made in accordance with this regulation by submitting to the executive officer, together with the appropriate fee set out in the Schedule, such form, duly completed, as the Director makes available for the purpose.

-(2) Without limiting the matters that may be required to be disclosed in an application, an application shall disclose the business name and trading name (if any) and the address of the principal place from which business is to be carried on under the licence.
+(2) Without limiting the matters that may be required to be disclosed in an application, an application shall disclose the business name and trading name (if any) and the address of the principal place from which business is to be carried on under the licence and, in the case of an application for the issue or renewal of registration of an electrical contractor’s licence, details, as specified in the application form, of the prescribed policy of insurance.

 (3) A person who is required to undertake an examination in respect of a licence under this Part shall pay such examination fees as are determined by the Director.

 [Regulation 39 amended in Gazette 23 Dec 1994 p.
 7134; 6 Sep 1996 p.
-4415.]
+4415; 31 Dec 2007 p.
+6511.]

 40. Issue of licence